octo-technology/OpenTezos/docs/deploy-a-node/installation.md

 authors: Maxime Sallerin and Thomas Zoughebi
 ---

+In this chapter we will see how to install Tezos from source with unbuntu and MacOs.

 ## Build from source (Ubuntu)

 ### Install the libraries that Tezos is dependent on